 You will get to see Skogarfoss from a remarkable vantage point from above.

 Reynisfjara black sand beach

-The black sand you will see on the mesmerizing Reynisfjara Beach was created by lava that flowed into the ocean, which then rapidly cooled as it touched the water.
+The black sand you will see on the mesmerizing Reynisfjara Beach was created by lava that flowed into the ocean.

-As one of the most beautiful non-tropical beaches in the world, Reynisfjara offers a magnificent location for photography enthusiasts – and even if you’d just like breathtaking photos to remind you of your Iceland adventure.
+As one of the most beautiful non-tropical beaches in the world, Reynisfjara offers a magnificent location for photography enthusiasts.

 The beach also features basalt columns and stacks, lava formations, basalt caves, and towering cliffs.

-Don’t forget to take check out the Garðar, which are a series of columnar joints in a fascinating arrangement, created by volcanic forces.
+Don’t forget to take check out the Garðar, which are a series of columnar joints in a unique arrangement, created by volcanic forces.

 Just off the beach, you will see dramatic Reynisdrangar rock formations shooting out from the surface of the ocean.